Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basic internal architecture

-\begin{sout} +{^i -> _k, _j -> _q, _k -> ^i, _m -> ^a} -{^i -> ^i, _j -> _q, _k -> _k, _m -> ^a} \end{sout} As it seen, it is possible to map indices with different states, i.e. upper indices onto lower and vice-versa (for metric types only).
-In order to apply mapping rules to tensor one can use \inlinecode{>>} operator (as in lines 4, 10, 18).
+\begin{sout} +{_a->_i, _b->_j, _c->^k} -{_a->^k, _b->_j, _c->_i} \end{sout} Here, the construction \inlinecode{(from \% to)} gives a special object which allows to take just one mapping (this is very fast operation) using \inlinecode{.first} property (line 4) or to iterate over all possible mappings (line 6).
+Moreover, calculation of each subsequent mapping occurs only on the corresponding step of iteration (calculation on demand).
+In order to apply mapping rules to tensor one can use \inlinecode{>>} operator (as in line 7).
 This will automatically perform raising or lowering of indices if it is meant by mapping and resolve dummy clashes.